awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetDynamoDBContext.BatchOperations.md

 For a working example, see [Example: Batch Write Operation Using the AWS SDK for \.NET Object Persistence Model](orm-dotnet-batchoperations-example.md)\.

 **Note**
-DynamoDB batch API limits the number of writes in batch and also limits the size of the batch\.
+The DynamoDB batch API limits the number of writes in a batch and also limits the size of the batch\.
 For more information, see [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.
 When using the \.NET object persistence model API, you can specify any number of operations\.
-However, if either the number of operations in a batch or size exceed the limit, the \.NET API breaks the batch write request into smaller batches and sends multiple batch write requests to DynamoDB\.
+However, if either the number of operations in a batch or the size exceeds the limit, the \.NET API breaks the batch write request into smaller batches and sends multiple batch write requests to DynamoDB\.

 ## Batch Get: Getting Multiple Items<a name="DotNetDynamoDBContext.BatchGet"></a>